AdobeDocs/commerce-learn.en/help/cloud/intro-2.md

 activity: use
 ---

-# Unit 2: Getting started with Adobe Commerce on cloud infrastructure
+# Adobe Commerce on cloud infrastructure - Hosting and accounts

-In this unit:
+In this video:

 - Learn about existing cloud hosting solutions​ for Adobe Commerce
 - Understand differences between Starter and Pro accounts​